rangle/ngCourse2/webinar-series/components/slides.md

 ### Statelessness

-Note that all the things we've built are still 'dumb' components.
+Note that all the things we've built are still presentational components.
 * Even the molecule
 * No state
 * Pure functions of their `@Input()`s  that generate `@Output()`s and DOM